 Analyzing Causation and Damages in Data Breach Litigation

-Analysis Group teams, led by Vice President Arindam Ghosh and Managing Principal Paul Greenberg, have been retained to support academic affiliate and MIT professor Arnold Barnett in a number of data-security related cases.
+Analysis Group teams led by Managing Principal Paul Greenberg have been retained to support academic affiliate and MIT professor Arnold Barnett in a number of cases related to data security.

 In a matter involving a major U.S. retail chain, there were allegations that, because of the retailer's negligence in securing customer data, personal account information was stolen from a group of cardholders who had made purchases at the retailer's stores.
 The Analysis Group team supported Professor Barnett in outlining the types of data that would be required to conduct a proper statistical assessment of the breach, and in analyzing factors associated with the at-risk population, including the types of transactions involved and the "fraud window" at issue.

 In a similar suit involving several large U.S. grocers, a massive data breach occurred, potentially compromising the account numbers and expiration dates on more than 4 million credit and debit cards that had been used at the grocery stores during a three-month period.
 The breach was alleged to have been caused by the method in which software had been installed on servers at the supermarkets.